Beginner Archives - Learn Thai from a White Guy

 How To Say “He’s Handsome”

-Or if you see a handsome guy while you’re at the bar you can point to him and tell your friend:
+See a handsome guy at the bar?
+Point and tell your friend:

 Very Handsome! in Thai